 Under the Kentucky Workers' Compensation Act, you are entitled to recover wages lost due to treatment for your work-related injuries.
 Depending on circumstances, you may also be entitled to reimbursement for mileage to and from treatment and/or evaluations.
-If you have further questions, feel free...Read more »
+If you have further questions, feel...Read more »

 Your employer is not required to accommodate restrictions related to a work injury.
-However, if they can not reasonably accommodate, then the workers' compensation insurance carrier would have to pay lost wages (temporary total disability) during the period you're not working because the employer...Read more »
+However, if they can not reasonably accommodate, then the workers' compensation insurance carrier would have to pay lost wages (temporary total disability) during the period you're not working because the...Read more »

 My original orthopedic surgeon retired and my attorney and myself have tirelessly tried to contact my previous employers workers comp to arrange payment for a new care taker, but they never return any of our calls.
 My last visit to orthopedic surgeon was February of 2014.
 I have seen other doctors...
 Read more »

 They denied my finance's referral for a doctor that may actually help & say he's reached 'maximum medical potential.'
 They claim there is nothing further a doctor could do, implying he is stuck with his injury the rest of his life.
-They have ended his pay and are referring to short term/ long term...
+They have ended his pay and are referring...
 Read more »

 It depends on whether the worker has returned to work and what workers compensation benefit being referred to.
 If you return to work, after receiving TTD benefits, and then are reduced in hours, you will probably not receive additional TTD benefits.
 Your medical and all other workers compensation...Read more »

 This is my first time filing and had no idea how it worked.
 I received a registered letter from WC stating in CAPITAL letters that they "DID NOT" know that they were also paying me.
 If my employer pays for workers compensation, shouldn't I have to pay them back and not WC?
-I am currently trying to...
+I am...
 Read more »

 Can anyone recommend a lawyer in the western Kentucky area with experience in Mine Safety and Health Administration cases?
 Specifically, MSHA cases involving civil or criminal penalties against mine employees such as lead men